 The CAD assembly files are present in your SimMechanics Link installation.
 You can access the files in the following directory:

 If you are not sure what your MATLAB root directory is,

 CAD files that define each CAD part and CAD assembly.
 Part file names

 contain the file extension .SLDPRT.
 Assembly file names contain the

-The CAD export procedure generates one SimMechanics Import XML file and a set of STL files.
+The CAD export procedure generates one SimMechanics Import XML file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
-The STL files define the 3-D geometry of each part.
+The gemoetry files define the 3-D surface shapes of the various CAD parts.
 Once the export procedure is complete, you can import the SimMechanics Import XML file into SimMechanics.
 SimMechanics uses the file to automatically generate a new SimMechanics Second Generation model.